hwinther/proxmox/README.md

 # Use 'sendkey stop-a' in monitor if it goes into a boot retry loop
 # Use probe-scsi to verify the scsi ids or devalias to see device aliases in the nvrom
+# Use module-info to see cpu and bus speeds

 # Type 'boot cdrom:d' to boot the d partition of the cdrom iso